Cosmological Constraints from GW-FRB Associations without Redshift Measurements for LIGO-Virgo and Cosmic Explorer: Simulated datasets

 \subsection{$\DM$ generation}

 FRB sources, their environments and the propagation of FRB signals include a number of uncertainties.
 As mentioned in Section \ref{sec:dm}, the observed dispersion measure depends on a number of contributions.
-In real observations, the MW components are the easiest to be subtracted by exploiting the NE2001 \citep{2002_NE2001I, 2003_NE2001II} or YMW16 \citep{2017_YMW16} models.
+In real observations, the MW ISM component is the easiest to be subtracted by exploiting the NE2001 \citep{2002_NE2001I, 2003_NE2001II} or YMW16 \citep{2017_YMW16} models.
+Although the MW halo component remains poorly constrained, its uncertainty and spatial variations are implicitly absorbed into the distribution of $\DM_{\rm diff}$, whose empirically calibrated variance is broad enough to account for these residual Galactic fluctuations.
 Thus for the simulated $\DM$s, we assume that the different MW components have been subtracted.
-Their uncertainty can be absorbed in other measured terms.
 The remaining terms are the extragalactic $\DM$ defined as $\DM_{\rm ext}=\DM_{\rm diff}+\DM_{\rm host}/(1+z)$.
 In this project, we consider two scenarios for the FRBs dispersion measure:

 In the first scenario, we assume that the contributions of the host have been identified and subtracted.
 As a result, we consider only the ${\DM_{\rm diff}}$ term.
 This dataset also acts as a test-case for smaller uncertainty, i.e. more precise measurements.
 For the $\DM_{\rm diff}$ PDF, we use \citep{McQuinn_2014, 2019_Prochaska_Zheng, Macquart_relation_2020}: